 Eruera Pare Hongi was a pioneer of Māori literacy and an important go-between during the 1820s and 1830s.
 Born around 1815, he was a close relation of Hongi Hika, who enrolled him at the Kerikeri mission school so that he could learn to write.
 Eruera wrote the first independently written letter in the Māori language, helped translate scriptures into Māori during his travels to Sydney, and was an important link between his Ngāpuhi relatives and Pākehā.

 Eruera wrote a number of letters for rangatira wanting to communicate with missionaries, traders or British officials.
 His skill as a tuhituhi or scribe saw Eruera help with the creation of He Whakaputanga, the Declaration of Independence, in 1835.
 Eruera wrote out the Māori text of the document and may have influenced its phrasing and concepts.
-Eruera might have played a similar role with the Treaty of Waitangi, had he not died in October 1836, barely into his twenties.
+Eruera might have played a similar role in relation to the Treaty of Waitangi had he not died in October 1836, barely into his twenties.